-There is an image that has been floating around both pinterest and facebook for a while now.
-It’s a chocolate pie that looks to-die for!
-But of course, it wasn’t sugar free or dairy free.
-So I did what I could to adapt it and wow!
-It turned out delicious!
 Aside from the crust having a slightly different texture than regular pie crust, I would never know that there was anything different about this pie.
-The filling is delicious and would be perfect served with some low carb whipped cream or low carb whipped coconut cream to keep it dairy free.
+The filling is delicious and would be perfect served with some low carb whipped cream.
 I mean, who wouldn’t love chocolate cream pie????

 YOU MIGHT ALSO ENJOY THESE LOW CARB RECIPES:

-- 1 batch low carb pie crust, prepared (see link above)
+- 1 batch low carb pie crust (prepared and baked)

 - 1/2 cup unsweetened cocoa powder